 The most frequent reasons patients at Herzliya Medical Center undergo the removal of thyroid glands:

 - Graves’ disease

 - Thyroid nodules

 - Hyperthyroidism – Thyroidectomy is an option only when the enlargement of the gland interferes with breathing or swallowing and the condition fails to respond to medications and radioactive iodine therapy.

 Types of thyroidectomy conducted at Herzliya Medical Center

-Subtotal thyroidectomy - It means an almost total removal of thyroid, principally indicated because of Graves’ disease.
-During this type of thyroid operation one lobe and part of the other lobe are excised and sent for further lab analysis.
+Subtotal thyroidectomy – It means almost total removal of the thyroid, principally indicated because of Graves’ disease.
+During this type of thyroid operation, one lobe and part of the other lobe are excised and sent for further lab analysis.

 Thyroid operation protocols at Herzliya Medical Center

 - At Herzliya Medical Center, be it a total thyroidectomy or thyroid lobectomy, before patients are scheduled for a thyroid operation – even if they already have a biopsy, cytology and ultrasound images reports from other medical institutions – are subject to a thorough pre-op examination, including lab tests, cytology, biopsy, ultrasound examination, chest X-ray and ECG, depending on their indications.